South Summit: Redress imbalances in WTO agreements

 The Declaration viewed with alarm the recent unilateral moves by some developed countries to question the use of fiscal policy as a development tool and to impose their own definition of so-called harmful tax competition.

-The Declaration noted that the contribution of the transnational corporations (TNCs) is determined by their global strategies, characterized by the search for increased competitiveness and ever-higher profits.
-Such a situation is not necessarily consistent with job creation and the realization of development objectives in many developing countries.
+The Declaration noted that the contribution of the transnational corporations (TNCs) is determined by their global strategies, characterised by the search for increased competitiveness and ever-higher profits.
+Such a situation is not necessarily consistent with job creation and the realisation of development objectives in many developing countries.

-"Hence, we invite the relevant international institutions to address this dilemma with a view to attaining the proper balance between both objectives.
-In this context, we request UNCTAD and ILO, to study the merger trend among the TNCs and its impact on unemployment as well as its competitiveness impact on Small and Medium-sized (SMEs) in developing countries.
-We also call on the TNCs to integrate development objectives of the host developing countries into their business strategies."
+'Hence, we invite the relevant international institutions to address this dilemma with a view to attaining the proper balance between both objectives.
+In this context, we request UNCTAD and ILO (the International Labour Organisation) to study the merger trend among the TNCs and its impact on unemployment as well as its competitiveness impact on small and medium-sized enterprises (SMEs) in developing countries.
+We also call on the TNCs to integrate development objectives of the host developing countries into their business strategies.'

 The leaders said they are convinced that South-South cooperation is an effective instrument and committed themselves to overcoming whatever factors that have limited this cooperation.

-They also recognized that regional cooperation and integration is the most meaningful approach for the South to face the challenges of globalization and take full advantage of its opportunities and commended the work of the regional and subregional groupings established among developing countries.
+They also recognised that regional cooperation and integration is the most meaningful approach for the South to face the challenges of globalisation and take full advantage of its opportunities, and commended the work of the regional and subregional groupings established among developing countries.